Europe's car sales upturn fails to halt price war

 Registrations rose 10.4 percent in March, the Association of European Carmakers said, rounding off an 8.1 percent gain for the first three months, after six straight years of contraction.

-But average retail incentives jumped 12 percent to almost 2,750 euros (2,260.02 pounds) per vehicle in the five biggest markets, the findings of a major market researcher show.
+But average retail incentives jumped 12 percent to almost 2,750 euros ($3,800) per vehicle in the five biggest markets, the findings of a major market researcher show.

 "There should be significant concern about artificial growth," said Ernst & Young ERNY.UL senior automotive partner Peter Fuss, citing discounts, government incentives and cut-price sales of unused vehicles as 'nearly new'.